 Jordyn Rigler ’17

-Northside High School
+Special education teacher at Northside High School

 The Department of Education is accredited by the Indiana Department of Education and the Council for the Accreditation of Educator Preparation (CAEP), which was previously known as the National Council for the Accreditation of Teacher Education (NCATE).

 Your first step to becoming a USF Cougar is applying for admission.
 Our online application makes the process as convenient as possible.Apply Now

 Whether you know what you want to see, who you want to meet or are just exploring your options, we will personalize your campus visit to fit your needs.Visit USF

 An academic plan is a general blueprint showing how one might complete the degree, semester by semester.
 Get an idea on what each semester could look like.